How to Fix a Merged or Mixed Credit File So You Stop Getting Denied Credit

 Has Experian combined your report with someone?
 We make Experian fix your credit file and pay you damages.
 We will fight Experian about combining your report with another.

-Do you think Experian created a mixed file or put another's information on your file?
+Do you think Experian created a mixed file or put another's information on your credit report and file?

 These types of problems will likely never be resolved by sending in dispute letter after dispute letter.
 An attorney that understands mixed credit files is needed.
 We only charge you if we settle or obtain verdict on your behalf.